 World map books

-We are kind of obsessed with globes around here!
-Here’s our review of the best world globes for kids of all ages!
+We are obsessed with globes around here!
+Here’s our review of the best world globes for kids of all ages.

 Montessori geography felt world map

-Okay, so this one is totally not necessary, but our Montessori Felt World Map is so very fun!
+Okay, so this one is totally not necessary, but our Montessori Felt World Map is so much fun!